Everyone at the Feathers works exceptionally hard to make sure each individual guest is looked after and has the best possible time.

 Bookshelves crammed with cookbooks suggest that this is a place which takes its food seriously.

 Helen and Rhian have worked hard to develop The Feather’s reputation as a destination for good food, yet this pub keeps its old- fashioned pubby feel

 Alastair Sawday’s Special Places 2011.

 Rhian’s achievements include:

-- Michelin Eating out in Pubs Inspectors favourite award for eight years from 2007-2015
+- Michelin Eating out in Pubs Inspectors favourite award from 2007-2020

 - Ethical Restaurant Award runner up Observer Food Monthly Awards 2015